Generic name: dihydroergotamine mesylate

 Dihydroergotamine Injection Dosage and Administration

 Dihydroergotamine Mesylate Injection, USP should be administered in a dose of 1 mL intravenously, intramuscularly or subcutaneously.
-The dose can be repeated, as needed, at 1 hour intervals to a total dose of 3 mL for intramuscular or subcutaneous delivery or 2 mL for intravenous delivery in a 24 hour period.
+The dose can be repeated, as needed, at 1-hour intervals to a total dose of 3 mL for intramuscular or subcutaneous delivery or 2 mL for intravenous delivery in a 24-hour period.
 The total weekly dosage should not exceed 6 mL.
-Dihydroergotamine mesylate injection should not be used for chronic daily administration.
+Dihydroergotamine Mesylate Injection, USP should not be used for chronic daily administration.

 Dihydroergotamine Mesylate Injection, USP